Kotlin/kotlinx-kover/kover-gradle-plugin/docs/configuring.md

                   classes("com.example.*")
                   // includes all classes located in specified package and it subpackages packages("com.another.subpackage")
+                  // include all classes, annotated by specified annotations (with BINARY or RUNTIME AnnotationRetention), wildcards '*' and '?' are available
+                  // if this is specified, then no class that is not marked with an annotation will be included in the report annotatedBy("*MarketToKover*")
+                  // include all classes that inherit the specified class or implement the specified interface inheritedFrom("*Repository")
                 }
             }
             // Add a header line to the output before the lines with coverage